rpivo/react-vs-svelte-vs-vue/README.md

 #### Pros
 - Easy to understand
 - Entry point is clearly defined and we can achieve a separation of concerns, if desired
+- Easy to scaffold up a basic setup and introduce CSS later on.
 #### Cons
 - must use create-react-app or a similar React Starter Kit to become familiar with this layout if need be.